 UNA-USA/Seton Hall UN Study Program

-The United Nations Intensive Summer Study Program will be offered from Monday, June 10 to Friday, June 14, 2013, by the John C. Whitehead School of Diplomacy and International Relations at Seton Hall University and the United Nations Foundation â€“ United Nations Association of the USA.
+The United Nations Intensive Summer Study Program will be offered from Monday, June 10 to Friday, June 14, 2013, by the Seton Hall School of Diplomacy and International Relations and the United Nations Foundation â€“ United Nations Association of the USA.
 Designed for advanced undergraduate and graduate students, this unique program immerses participants in the political dynamics of the United Nations.

 Read a first-hand account of the program experience from Ben Stipe UNA-USAâ€™s Connecticut Chapter.